 The following conditions may lead or contribute to the causes of occipital neuralgia:

 - Tumors that Affect the Nerve Roots

 Occipital Neuralgia Symptoms

-Symptoms of occipital neuralgia can be mistaken for a migraine and although symptoms of occipital neuralgia can be quite startling, they do not normally associate with being a life-threatening condition.
+Symptoms of occipital neuralgia can be mistaken for migraine and although symptoms of occipital neuralgia can be quite startling, they do not normally associate with being a life-threatening condition.
 Since occipital neuralgia develops from the occipital nerves on each side of the head, and the occipital nerves run from the spine to the scalp, sensitivity can occur in any place along this path.

 Pain from occipital neuralgia has been described as piercing, sharp, stabbing, and intense – similar to the pain described in a migraine.
-Occipital neuralgia does not necessarily have watery eyes or redness as a symptom and feel closer to a stabbing pain rather a dull throbbing pain.
+Occipital neuralgia does not necessarily have watery eyes or redness as a symptom and feels closer to a stabbing pain rather a dull throbbing pain.